WhoshouldIsee Tracks

 We record video and still imagery to provide clear evidence for contractors, insurers or regulatory bodies.
 This approach avoids excavation or destructive investigation and can often locate faults within hours.

-Many industrial facilities rely on buildings to contain odours before extraction and treatment.
-However, even small gaps in construction can allow fugitive emissions to escape.
-You cannot detect these containment issues using sight alone.
-Smoke testing allows us to easily identify leakage points.
+Many industrial sites rely on buildings to contain odours before extraction or treatment.
+However, even small defects can compromise containment systems.

-Smoke testing provides a complete picture of containment integrity and airflow behaviour.
 Fugitive odour emissions typically escape through panel joints, roof seams, service penetrations, roller-shutter doors and poorly sealed ductwork.
-Even small breaches can undermine negative pressure systems and odour abatement performance.

 Many industrial facilities operate under environmental permits regulated by the Environment Agency.
-Permits often contain odour conditions.
-This may include effective odour containment, building integrity, odour management plans and proactive odour management.
+They require operators to prevent odour nuisance and demonstrate effective containment and control.

 Key Benefits of Professional Smoke Testing